rivernihil/5th-ed-modified-zener-psion/psion.md

 \page

 # Psionic Combat
-Psionic combat is intended to a fun and unique system to engage your players with and lies at the heart of the fun of playing a psionicist (any character that has specific psionic powers, e.g. a psion or adept).
+Psionic combat is intended to be a fun and unique system to engage your players  and lies at the heart of the fun of playing a psionicist (any character that has specific psionic powers, e.g. a psion or adept).
 Creating a unique system was essential to making the psion feel like more than just another type of wizard.
 Psionic combat involves 3 distinct parts that operate together:  psionic modes, psionic clashes, and contact.
-To assist with this, I have provided a separate PDF that contains an info sheet displaying quickly how to resolve psionic clashes, as well another sheet which contains images that can be cut out and used as cards to allow those in psionic combat to quickly and easily choose their modes.
+To assist with this, I have provided a separate PDF that contains an info sheet displaying quickly how to resolve psionic clashes, as well as another sheet which contains images that can be cut out and used as cards to allow those in psionic combat to quickly and easily choose their modes.

 ### Psionic Modes
 Psionic modes represent training in a specific style of thought structure.
-As two telepaths engage in a contest of will, without a psionic mode to support their individual thoughts, the two minds would simply merge together briefly, and any motivations to enter into the contest in the first place get lost in the confusion.
+As two telepaths engage in a contest of will, their minds would simply merge together briefly without a psionic mode to support their individual thoughts.
+Any motivations to enter into the contest in the first place would get lost in the confusion.
 Psionic modes provide a mechanism for the individuals involved to retain some elements of their identity during the struggle.
 <p>Psions and adepts both gain psionic modes as part of leveling.
 Additionally, they have a primary mechanism *psychic probe* to generate psionic clashes, although other methods may exist.</p>
-<p>Depending on the level of integration of psionics into your world, you have different approaches for integrating psionic modes, and dealing with psionic clashes, for non-psionic characters.
-For example, in my world which is based in the DarkSun setting where psionics are extremely prevalent, I have chosen to give all players two psionic modes to start with.
+<p>Depending on the level of integration of psionics into your world, you have different approaches for integrating psionic modes and dealing with psionic clashes for non-psionic characters.
+For example, in my world, which is based in the DarkSun setting where psionics are extremely prevalent, I have chosen to give all players two psionic modes to start with.
 For non-psionic classes, they will start with two modes randomly (psions and adepts can choose their modes).
 These characters are expected to frequently come into contact with psionic wielding enemies and should have some measure of defense against them.
 However, non-psionic characters do not start with any abilities that allow them to generate psionic clashes, so their modes are for defense purposes only.
 If those non-psionic players wish to further engage with psionics, they must then either multi-class or pick up a feat which extends their psychic capabilities.</p>
 <p>Consider a different approach: imagine a world where psionics are extremely rare.
 In such a case, I would not give non-psionic characters any modes at all.
 This has ramifications for how the psionic clashes below are resolved, and you will need to choose a method there that you are comfortable with.</p>
 <p>There are seven psionic modes detailed below.</p>

 #### Ego Projection
 Represented by the **plus** symbol, *ego projection* is an enhanced version of our ordinary sense of self and rationality, magnified to an extreme.
-This can have the effect of avoiding the confusion that some modes .
+This can have the effect of avoiding the confusion that some modes . [something missing here?]

 ```
 ```

 #### Empty Mind
 Represented by the **circle** symbol, *empty mind* clears the mind of all activity.
-This generally has the effect of pulling the ground out beneath some of the more aggressive modes, but can be weak against other forms of disruptions.
+This generally has the effect of pulling the ground out beneath some of the more aggressive modes, but it can be weak against other forms of disruptions.

 #### Feedback Loop
 Represented by the **spiral** symbol, *feedback loop* creates an echo chamber in the mind that amplifies incoming signals.
 These mental feedback loops can cause some modes to attack themselves, but *feedback loop* works best on modes that do not present a strong signal and are thus unprepared for what *feedback loop* can generate.